 In accordance with the CMS mandate, providers must use the NPI as the primary identifier on the claim, and Independence will reject claims with invalid NPIs.

 For purposes of processing a claim, you must submit your registered National Provider Identifier (NPI).
 In accordance with the reimbursement terms of your provider contract, you may continue to provide your 10-digit legacy number.
 Only a valid NPI will be accepted by us as the primary identifier on the claim.

-Will IBC require NPIs on paper claims?
+Will Independence require NPIs on paper claims?

 Yes.
 Paper claims must be submitted with an NPI as the primary identifier.